albertcolom/symfony-api-rest-as-service/README.md

 ```

 ### Example method
-Get a collection with ApiDoc and QueryParam
+Get a generic collection with QueryParam and ApiDoc
 ```php
 <?php